DoSomething/rfcs/014-single-codebase.md

 ## Proposal

-We should consolidate our backend services (Northstar, Rogue, and Chompy) into **a single monolithic Laravel application.**
+We should consolidate our Laravel services (Aurora, Northstar, Rogue, and Chompy) into **a single monolithic application.**

 - This will **simplify architectural decisions** & enable us to iterate faster.
 Instead of sorting new functionality into strict bounded contexts up front, we'll be able to simply place new entities into a single backend context.
 Architectural decisions will be less binding, as it's easier to refactor within a single codebase than across network boundaries.